 Do you hope to be as exact as you can and also have the largest emotion exactitude can make for?
 I think you can be afraid you won’t be proud of it because it’s not exact.
 You can also be afraid of having large emotion because it is exact, and it would get you.

 I saw that both were true.
-The picture of myself I’d carefully arranged was being broken up.
-Also, I was afraid I’d be more interested in being made important by a man than in being exact about who he truly is, and that I’d use having more feeling about him to have less feeling for other people and things.
+The picture of myself I’d carefully arranged was being broken up, and I wasn’t wholly sure I wanted it to be.
+At the same time, I was afraid I’d be more interested in being made important by a man than in being exact about who he truly is, and that I’d use having more feeling about him to have less feeling for other people and things.

 This discussion, with its beautiful logic, had me see I could be the same person having feeling about Alan and looking at the structure of a poem, or preparing lessons for my high school English classes.
 I’m proud to say I love my husband for his kindness, his humor, his energetic way of meeting the world, and his friendly criticism.
 I’m grateful that, as we study together in Aesthetic Realism classes, we are having greater feeling, including about the need for justice to people.